Portugal Digital Nomad Visa: How to Apply [4 Steps]

 • Work Remotely – You must earn a remote income as a freelancer, employee, or business owner of a company located outside of Portugal

-• Earn €3,280/month* – You must meet the minimum income requirement equal to at least 4x Portugal’s national minimum wage
+• Earn €3,280/month* net – You must meet the minimum income requirement equal to at least 4x Portugal’s national minimum wage

-• Earn €4,100/month or Have €9,840 – You must meet the minimum income requirement or have a minimum amount in your bank account when applying with a spouse
+• Earn €4,100/month – You must meet the minimum income requirement when applying with a spouse

-• Earn €3,496/month or Have €2,592 – You must meet the minimum income requirement (increased by €216 per child dependent) or have access to this amount in your bank account for each child dependent you plan to bring
+• Earn €3,496/month – You must meet the minimum income requirement (increased by €216 per child dependent)

 • International Health Insurance – You will need €30,000 in health insurance coverage in Portugal, including repatriation, for the duration of your stay